Atmalviya/Atmalviya/README.md

 ## 🚀 About Me

 Hey!
 I'm Atul Malviya, a software developer and Computer Science graduate from Jabalpur Engineering College.
-Currently, I'm gaining valuable experience as a Software Developer Trainee at Opensense Labs.
-Apart from coding, I've served as the TPO of my college and have a passion for karate, having represented India and won three national gold medals.
-Let's connect and code together! 🚀

 Reach me at [email](mailto:atulmalviyawork@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/atul-malviya/).